kzu/kzu.github.io/_posts/2018-09-23-serverless-redirection.md

 I head over namecheap.com, typed "nuget" and found `nuget.cloud` for ~$3.
 Then I went to Azure DNS and created a new DNS zone for it.

+> NOTE: turns out that renewing that domain a year later was ~$21.
+I'm not going to renew it, but all instructions here are still precise and will work with your own domain, whichever one you choose ;)

 ![create DNS zone](http://www.cazzulino.com/img/serverless-redirection-dnszone.png)